kris10ansn/company-developer-test/README.md

 # Developer test

 A developer test I did when in communication with a company.
+This repo was originally created only for me to be able to work on the project on multiple machines, but I thought I'd make it public (excuse my messy commit history).

 While working on this I also ended up creating [this pull request](https://github.com/pimssas/pims-api-client-php/pull/49) to fix a bug in the [Pims PHP API client repo](https://github.com/pimssas/pims-api-client-php/) ([link to issue](https://github.com/pimssas/pims-api-client-php/issues/48)).

 ## Provided specifications